SHyx0rmZ/nyssrad/README.md

 Hint: nyssrad returns the results via http as application/json.
 If you want other formats use one of the APIs to access nyssrad.

+To run nyssrad as a daemon, simply add "--start" as a parameter.

 4. API
 -------------------------